 What To Do If Someone Breaks Into Your House

 Burglary is a crime that can happen to anyone, anywhere.
-In fact, in the US, over 10,000 burglaries occur every day.
+In fact, home burglary occurs every 30 seconds in the US.
 A burglar can use forcible or non-forcible means to enter a place.
 For example, a forcible entry burglary occurs when someone kicks down the door, breaks the window, or uses another break-in method.

 On the other hand, a non-forcible entry occurs when someone uses deception or other constructive means to enter a place without permission.
 This includes using a key hidden under the doormat, calling and claiming to be from the cable TV company, or pretending to be lost and asking to use the phone.